 We need universities to “enlighten up” (1) Public discourse

 If this rough sketch reflects recent Australian trends, and a plausible prognosis of the national outlook, the issue is how to avert the risk of decline into evermore partisan division and shifts toward societal dysfunction.
 Which mix of cultural and economic settings best supports our future as a good (safe, fair, sustainable, prosperous) society?

-For diverse communities to adapt and advance, we all need to enlighten up.
+For Australia’s diverse communities to continue to adapt, advance and thrive, we all need to enlighten up.

 To the extent that universities succeed in these aims, future graduates will be capable of helping institutions shape new strategy, inform national efforts to adapt to geopolitical and technological shifts, support social and economic development across diverse communities, and promote human progress in myriad ways, at home and abroad.

 We need universities to “enlighten up” (2) Campus life and intellectual culture